-If you are not on the ballot for the primary election, you are not seeking the benefit of a primary election spending limit (see page 35, and you have not made a contribution to another candidate during the reporting period, you are not required to file the following primary election disclosure statements:
+If you are not on the ballot for the primary election, you are not seeking the benefit of a primary election spending limit (see page 39, and you have not made a contribution to another candidate during the reporting period, you are not required to file the following primary election disclosure statements:

-- Statement 10, due August 9, 2013 - Statement 11, due August 30, 2013 - Daily pre-election disclosure statements during the two weeks before the primary election (August 27-September 10, 2013) - Statement 12, due September 20, 2013.
+- Statement 10 (32 day pre-election) - \ Statement 11 (11 day pre-election) - Daily pre-election disclosure statements during the two weeks before the primary election - \ Statement 12 (10 day post-election).
 (However, you must file Statement 12 timely if you wish to receive public funds for the general election on the earliest possible payment date.)